DataASAP/dataASAP/README.md

 If you would like to get involved with this project as a developer, tester, submit ideas to improve it, please see the [How to Help](#how-to-help) section below.

+### How it Works
-The screen shots below shows what the application looks like and how it works.
+The screen shots below show what the application looks like and how it works.

+#### Deidentifying data
 You start by pasting your transaction into the top pane.

 ![mainscreen_withdata](https://user-images.githubusercontent.com/2772894/51127517-3d9d8e80-17eb-11e9-8e0f-362654e24345.png)